The Right Reverand

 And The Rev said "let's get to crystal clearin' that shit UP, jack!"

 Now, the Right Reverend Kavanaugh Thorner

 makes his stage upon a street corner.

 The Right Reverend Kavanaugh Thorner is J. Merrill Motz's spoken word alter-ego, appearing once in a while when he's needed to speak The Word in raspy beat poetry style...think Tom Waits meets Lord Buckley minus any sort of footwear...The Rev don't cotton to wearin' any shoes, see.

-A veritable feast of sermons of The Rt Rev'd, presented as an hour-long (be brief, brother, be brief!) "church service" with Brother Motz, complete with hymns, offertory, benediction, and other words from your church-going youth you've forgotten the meaning of!
+A veritable feast of sermons of The Rt Rev'd, presented as an hour-long (be brief, brother, be brief!) "church service" presided by the Reverend and accompanied by Brother Motz, complete with hymns, offertory, benediction, and other words from your church-going youth you've forgotten the meaning of!

 Presenting such sermons as:

 'An Experiment, Noble' (on Prohibition)

 'St. Si The Hoofer, the Mountain Mover' (on the legend of St. Simon)

 'Ignatius the Prodigal Kid' (on the parable of the lost lamb)